-DSGN 201 - Motion Design III: Animation
+DSGN 201 - Motion Design III.

 3 Credits.
 Motion Design III is an advanced 2D animation and design course that focuses on technical and conceptual approaches to the professional practices of motion design.
-Students will create animation and illustrative motion design projects using professional methodologies and design practices.
-(PR: DSGN 102)
+This course provides industry insight into professional methodologies using real-world project-based exercises.
+Emphasis on building 2D animation and design practices such as storyboarding, animatics, boardOmatics, sound design and final animation.
+(PR: DSGN 102) (CR: DSGN 203 and DSGN 204)